The action of the Weyl group on the $E_8$ root system: Introduction

 Our inspiration to study the $E_8$ root system and the cliques in $\Gamma$ is the connection to del Pezzo surfaces of degree one.
 Such surfaces have exactly 240 lines, and there is a bijection between these lines and a root system that is isomorphic to $E_8$.
-We have studied the maximal number of lines on these surfaces that go through one point, which will be published in future work.
+We have found the maximal number of lines on these surfaces that go through one point using the results in this paper, see \cite{vLW}.
 This led us to studying cliques in the colored intersection graph on these lines (which is isomorphic to $\Gamma$).
-A good reference for these surfaces and their lines is \cite{Man74}, Chapter IV.
+A good reference for these surfaces and their lines is \cite[Chapter IV]{Man74}.
 In Remarks \ref{dp11}, \ref{dp13}, \ref{dp14}, \ref{dp15}, and \ref{dp12}, we explain how some of our results translate to this geometric view.

-We split the article in chapters that deal with one or more of the types I, II, III, or~IV.
+We split the article into chapters that deal with one or more of the types I, II, III, or~IV.
 Note that these four types do not exclude each other, and some results in one section may be part of a result in another section.
 We ordered the sections such that each section builds as much on the previous ones as possible. \\ Section \ref{Background} states all the needed definitions as well as many known results about $E_8$ and the action of the Weyl group, and the relation with del Pezzo surfaces.
 We also set up the notation for the rest of this article.
-The reader that is familiar with root systems, and with $E_8$ in particular, can skip this section.
+The reader who is familiar with root systems, and with $E_8$ in particular, can skip this section.
 Section \ref{facetsthreecliques} contains all results on the facets of the $E_8$ root polytope, and cliques of type~III.
 Section~\ref{monocliques} deals with cliques of type I. Section~\ref{maximalcliques} classifies all cliques of type IV.
 This is the biggest section, and the only section where we use a computer for some of the results (from Section \ref{-10} onwards).
 The results from this section are summarized in the tables in the appendices.
 Finally, we prove Theorems \ref{main} and \ref{main2} in Section \ref{proofthm1}.

-All computations are done in \texttt{magma} (\cite{MR1484478}).
-The code that we used can be found in \cite{magma}.
-We want to thank David Madore, who gave us useful references for results on $E_8$ and the action of $W$.
-Moreover, there is a great interactive view of $E_8$ on his website \texttt{http://www.madore.org/\textasciitilde david/math/e8w.html}, which has been very insightful.